tier4/scenario_simulator_v2/docs/design/OpenSCENARIOSupport.md

 ### TeleportAction

-Currently, **only LanePosition** can be specified for TeleportAction.
+Currently, **only LanePosition** can be specified for element of TeleportAction.

 ### AcquirePositionAction

-Currently, **only LanePosition** can be specified for AcquirePositionAction.
+Currently, **only LanePosition** can be specified for element of AcquirePositionAction.

+### CollisionCondition

+Currently, **only EntityRef** can be specified for element of CollisionCondition.

+### TimeHeadwayCondition

+Currently, the values of attribute "freespace" and "alongRoute" are ignored and always behave as if freespace="false" and alongRoute="true" were specified.

+### ReachPositionCondition

+Currently, **only LanePosition and WorldPosition** can be specified for element of ReachPositionCondition.

 ### TransitionDynamics